Colin Powell: Defending the Iraq War

-Role in presidential election of 2008
+Endorsement of Barack Obama

 Powell donated the maximum allowable amount to John McCain's campaign in the summer of 2007 and in early 2008, his name was listed as a possible running mate for Republican nominee McCain's bid during the 2008 U.S. presidential election.

 McCain won the Republican presidential nomination, but the Democrats nominated the first black candidate, Senator Barack Obama of Illinois.
-On October 19, 2008, Powell announced his endorsement of Obama during a Meet the Press interview, citing "his ability to inspire, because of the inclusive nature of his campaign, because he is reaching out all across America, because of who he is and his rhetorical abilities", in addition to his "style and substance."
+On 19 October 2008, Powell announced his endorsement of Obama during a Meet the Press interview, citing "his ability to inspire, because of the inclusive nature of his campaign, because he is reaching out all across America, because of who he is and his rhetorical abilities", in addition to his "style and substance".
 He additionally referred to Obama as a "transformational figure".
-Powell further questioned McCain's judgment in appointing Sarah Palin as the vice presidential candidate, stating that despite the fact that she is admired, "now that we have had a chance to watch her for some seven weeks, I don't believe she's ready to be president of the United States, which is the job of the vice president."
-He said that Obama's choice for vice-president, Joe Biden, was ready to be president.
-He also added that he was "troubled" by the "false intimations that Obama was Muslim."
+Powell further questioned McCain's judgment in appointing Sarah Palin as the vice presidential candidate, stating that despite the fact that she is admired, "now that we have had a chance to watch her for some seven weeks, I don't believe she's ready to be president of the United States, which is the job of the vice president".
+He said that Obama's choice for vice president, Joe Biden, was ready to be president.
+He also added that he was "troubled" by the "false intimations that Obama was Muslim".
 Powell stated that "[Obama] is a Christian – he's always been a Christian...
 But the really right answer is, what if he is?
 Is there something wrong with being a Muslim in this country?
-The answer's no, that's not America."
+The answer's no, that's not America".
 Powell then mentioned Kareem Rashad Sultan Khan, a Muslim American soldier in the U.S. Army who served and died in the Iraq War.
 He later stated, "Over the last seven weeks, the approach of the Republican Party has become narrower and narrower [...]
-I look at these kind of approaches to the campaign, and they trouble me."
-Powell concluded his Sunday morning talk show comments, "It isn't easy for me to disappoint Sen. McCain in the way that I have this morning, and I regret that [...]
+I look at these kind of approaches to the campaign, and they trouble me".
+Powell concluded his Sunday morning talk show comments with "It isn't easy for me to disappoint Sen. McCain in the way that I have this morning, and I regret that [...]
 I think we need a transformational figure.
-I think we need a president who is a generational change and that's why I'm supporting Barack Obama, not out of any lack of respect or admiration for Sen. John McCain."
-Later in a December 12, 2008, CNN interview with Fareed Zakaria, Powell reiterated his belief that during the last few months of the campaign, Palin pushed the Republican party further to the right and had a polarizing impact on it.
+I think we need a president who is a generational change and that's why I'm supporting Barack Obama, not out of any lack of respect or admiration for Sen. John McCain".
+Later in a 12 December 2008, CNN interview with Fareed Zakaria, Powell reiterated his belief that during the last few months of the campaign, Palin pushed the Republican party further to the right and had a polarizing impact on it.